 - a) Notify the Marathon Fire Department.

 - b) Notify the Fire Chief or alternate.

 - c) Provide the following information to the Manager:

 - i) nature of emergency

 - ii) identification and type of aircraft

 - iii) point of departure

 - iv) estimated time of arrival

 - v) number of persons on board

 - vi) amount of fuel remaining

 - vii) any requests or instructions by the pilot

-d) Clear the pilot to the eastern end of the abandoned cross runway.
+- d) Clear the pilot to the eastern end of the abandoned cross runway.
 Close this area to other aircraft.

-The Marathon Detachment of the Ontario Provincial Police will have the policing authority.
-They will control traffic to allow free movement of emergency equipment.
+will control traffic to allow free movement of emergency equipment.